The Shoemaker’s Son

 We are able to find out a great deal about Ware’s work with the Shoeblack Society, and indeed with the Brunswick Street Ragged School, from the journals in which he recorded the details of his activities, and also from the letters written to him by boys who had moved on in their lives but still remembered their teacher and mentor with fondness and gratitude.
 The letters are intensely moving, their awkward spellings a reminder that Ware’s young charges came from backgrounds where literacy was not exactly a universal accomplishment.
 They bear witness to the remarkable progress these wretchedly underprivileged boys made in their time at the school.

-When he was about thirteen or fourteen Robert went to work for a man by the name of Robert Clayton, who, like Henry Collier, was a shoemaker.
+When he was about thirteen or fourteen, Robert went to work for a man by the name of Robert Clayton, who, like Henry Collier, was a shoemaker.
 Clayton lived with his family in Wood Street, which ran parallel to Brighton Street.
-His oldest son, Charles, was the same age as Robert, and, as Ware mentions him often, we can safely assume that the two boys were acquainted, and were probably classmates at the Brunswick Street school.
+His oldest son, Charles, was the same age as Robert, and, as Ware mentions him often, we can safely assume that the two boys were not only acquainted but also classmates at the Brunswick Street school.
 It will be seen in due course that Charles’s story was not a happy one.

-A word about Robert’s brothers.
-The younger of the two, William, who is frequently mentioned by Ware in the journals, seems to have led a troubled life.
-When he was in his mid teens he either ran away from home or was sent away by his father, and for several weeks he slept at the ragged school in Field Lane, making ends meet by means of odd jobs.
+A word about Robert’s two brothers.
+The younger, William, who is frequently mentioned by Ware in the journals, seems to have led a troubled life.
+When he was in his mid-teens, he either ran away from home or was sent away by his father, and for several weeks he slept at the ragged school in Field Lane, making ends meet by means of odd jobs.
 Ware was desperately sorry for the boy, who wept as he told of his woes.
 He did eventually go back home, and he found employment in a black lead factory, an occupation that was horribly injurious to the health of workers, who toiled long hours in ill-ventilated surroundings, breathing in the heavy metal’s noxious powder.

-Evidently William got into bad company at the factory, and Ware noted that “the boys learn all sorts of mischief”.
+Evidently William got into bad company at the factory, and Ware noted that ‘the boys learn all sorts of mischief’.
 Two of his acquaintances, who were brothers, were sent to prison for a month for stealing a glass tumbler from a shop, and he himself received a custodial sentence at about this time, although there are no details of his crime.
-We may surmise that he was chronically unsettled, for he spent periods of time away from home, and he endured the same frustrations as young Robert with the shoemaker in Wood Street, for whom he seems to have worked.
+He must have been chronically unsettled, for he spent periods of time away from home and endured the same frustrations as young Robert with the shoemaker in Wood Street, for whom he seems to have worked.

 Robert’s other brother, Henry or Harry, was equally troubled, and he too spent time in prison.
 He was involved in the theft of a shawl, for which he was given a sentence of six months.
 Later, when he was in his early twenties, he joined his younger brother in enlisting.
-But we have no details of his time in the army, and his military career was short-lived, for by the time he was thirty he was back on civvy street, working as a shoemaker.
+But we have no details of his time in the army, and his military career was short-lived.
+By the time he was thirty, he was back on civvy street, working as a shoemaker.

-However, the most volatile member of Robert’s immediate family, and certainly the one with whom he had the most tempestuous relationship, was his father.
-Henry Collier, who, as we have seen, was a shoemaker, had been born in Clerkenwell in about 1814.
+However, the most volatile member of Robert’s immediate family, and certainly the one with whom he had the most tempestuous relationship, was his shoemaker father.
+Henry Collier had been born in Clerkenwell in about 1814.
 His life had its share of difficulties, for his wife, Mary Ann, died at no great age, leaving him to look after their three sons.
 And that cannot have been easy, given what we know about the trouble young Harry and William landed themselves in.